singh1114/best/_posts/2020-02-09-how-to-evaluate-your-machine-learning-model-like-a-pro-metrics.md

 {% include math.html math_code="$where\ Y_a\ is\ the\ actual\ value$" %}

 {% include math.html math_code="$and\ Y_e\ is\ the\ model\ evaluated\ value$" style="margin-bottom:0.5em;" %}

+You can get the value in using `sklearn` using the following code.

 ```python
 from sklearn import metrics